 - social service agencies

-Our extensive network of alumni, companies and industry associations makes it possible for us to support students in securing a co-op opportunity connected to their program outcomes.
+Our extensive network of alumni, companies and industry associations makes it possible for us to support students in securing a co-op work term connected to their program outcomes.
 Students will be competing for co-op opportunities through coaching and support on developing effective resumes, cover letters, portfolios and interviewing skills.

 Network with more than 600 program alumni.